 Lectrote is described as 'The Interactive Fiction interpreter in an Electron shell'.
-There are more than 10 alternatives to Lectrote for a variety of platforms, including Online / Web-based, Windows, Android, Linux and Mac.
+There are more than 10 alternatives to Lectrote for a variety of platforms, including Windows, Online / Web-based, Android, Linux and Mac.
 The best alternative is Twine, which is both free and Open Source.
-Other great apps like Lectrote are Text Fiction (Free, Open Source), Ink by Inkle (Free, Open Source), textadventures.co.uk (Free) and Playfic (Free).
+Other great apps like Lectrote are Ink by Inkle (Free, Open Source), Gargoyle (Free, Open Source), Text Fiction (Free, Open Source) and textadventures.co.uk (Free).

 With interactive fiction novels you're more than just a passive book reader, following the adventures of the hero.
 Instead, you become the hero!
 Explore the world, make decissions and ultimately decide on the outcome.

 textadventures.co.uk is a community of interactive fiction game makers and players.
 All games here are either playable in your web browser, or as an app for your smartphone or tablet.
 Almost all are free, and you can even make your own, using...

 Playfic is a platform for writing and playing interactive fiction.
 Interactive fiction (aka "text adventures") is a genre of game that uses no graphics or sound, but instead, uses text to tell a story in an interactive world.

 Yarn Spinner is a tool for creating interactive dialogue for games.
 Write your conversations in Yarn, a simple programming language that's designed to be easy for writers to learn, while also powerful enough to handle whatever you need.

 Windows Git is an interpreter for Glulx games.
 Windows Git consists of a core interpreter called Git, and an input/output library, called Windows Glk.
 Together these two components form the Windows Git package, which has been created by David Kinder.